CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/execution_and_data_flow.md

 - Starts and monitors long-running jobs.
 - Maps repository results into API and domain responses.
 - Owns training-process orchestration in `training_worker.py` and inference-catalog orchestration in `inference_catalog.py`.
+- Raises typed `ServiceError` subclasses for expected failures; the API layer performs the HTTP translation.
 - Loads serialized checkpoint artifacts before passing models and metadata to inference providers.

 ### Repository Layer